Teaching English in Switzerland

 Many non-EU foreign nationals, including Americans, can stay in Switzerland without a permit for tourism or study for up to three months.
 After this you must leave Switzerland.
 You can re-enter after a month but only for a further three months — in total you cannot stay longer than six months in any one year.
 While in Switzerland, you have no right to work, and you cannot look for work.
 Working visas are available for more than three months but only employers can apply for them.
 The potential employee cannot enter Switzerland and take up work until the visa is granted.
 What this means then is that all the job hunting and the application process must be done back home.

-This system works well enough for short or long-term IT specialists looking for work with large companies in Switzerland (by making use of internet sites like monster.com and jobserve.com) but doesn’t make it easy for teachers, especially when so much of our work is freelance or through word-of-mouth.
+This system works well enough for short or long-term IT specialists looking for work with large companies in Switzerland (by making use of an website like monster.com or indeed.com) but doesn’t make it easy for teachers, especially when so much of our work is freelance or through word-of-mouth.

-What you can do is check out some of the excellent online newsgroups such as SwissEnglish or Expats-in-Switzerland or web sites such as ETAS (English Teaching Association in Switzerland) and keep an eye out for job postings.
+What you can do is check out some of the excellent online newsgroups such as Expats-in-Switzerland or websites such as ETAS (English Teaching Association in Switzerland) and keep an eye out for job postings.
 You can even announce your desire to move to Switzerland, describe your qualifications and your skills, and see if anyone based in Switzerland can help.

 A word of warning: in some countries you may feel that you can get away without a visa.
 Don’t even think about this in Switzerland.
 This is a place where people know who you are and where you are.
 You might think you’ve been keeping a low profile but you'll feel pretty silly when the authorities knock on your door at 7 a.m. and escort you to the airport.

 Opportunities for teaching are much more readily available in private language schools, of which there are many in all major cities.
 Salaries are lower than in the state run schools and contracts can be vague or simply non-existent.
-In a city like Zurich you could be paid up to CHF 100 an hour (about $60) for a class.
-In some regions like Ticino however, you could be offered as little as $25 an hour.
+In a city like Zurich you could be paid up to US$100 an hour for a class.
+In some regions like Ticino however, you could be offered as little as US$25 an hour.
 As you might expect there is a good demand for business English in the cities and a steady demand for general English.
 In addition many of the job ads are for "English for Kids" jobs.
-You can approach private schools directly with a copy of your resume, and remember to keep an eye on web sites like the ETAS web site and newsgroups where vacancies are often advertised.
+You can approach private schools directly with a copy of your resume, and remember to keep an eye on websites like the ETAS website and newsgroups where vacancies are often advertised.